syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 Add the following XAML code in the MainPage.xaml in the portable project.

-•	Includes the necessary namespace where the control class resides
+*	Includes the necessary namespace where the control class resides
-•	Set BindingContext of ContentPage to PdfViewerViewModel
+*	Set BindingContext of ContentPage to PdfViewerViewModel
-•	Includes PDF Viewer into the page
+*	Includes PDF Viewer into the page
-•	Binds InputFileStream property of PDF Viewer control to PdfDocumentStream property of PdfViewerViewModel
+*	Binds InputFileStream property of PDF Viewer control to PdfDocumentStream property of PdfViewerViewModel

+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight xaml %}